emmt/YOIFITS/README.md

    make
    ```

-5. Install the plug-in in Yorick directories:
+5. Install YOIFITS (you must have write access granted to Yorick directories):

    ```sh
    make install